2verych/anycard/readme.md

 Store secrets outside the images using env files, Docker secrets, or a secrets manager, and regularly scan built images to ensure nothing sensitive slipped into the layers.

 In GitHub Actions, define all required variables as repository Secrets and expose them as environment variables.
-No `.env` file is needed in CI.
+Do not commit or copy any `.env` files in CI; secrets should come only from the Actions secrets store so nothing sensitive gets baked into image layers.

 ## Usage
 1. Start the backend and frontend.